frees-io/freestyle/docs/src/main/tut/docs/patterns/logging/README.md

 ### Alternative logging with the `WriterM` effect

-The same semantics achieved by the backed in logging algebra can be achieved with traditional MTL style effects that impose a `MonadWriter` constrain in the program's target monad.
+The same semantics achieved by the backed in logging algebra can be achieved with traditional MTL style effects that impose a `MonadWriter` constraint in the program's target monad.
 Learn more about the writer effect in the [Effects](/docs/effects/#Writer) section.

 ### A note on performance

-Using pure functional logging is ideal but it can affect performance in application's hot paths because Free algebras are reified in memory then interpreted.
-While this is a non-issue in most applications whose bottleneck are IO/Network bound you should be aware that traditional logging placed in handlers may yield better overall performance in specific cases.
+Using pure functional logging is ideal, but it can affect performance in an application’s hot paths because Free algebras are reified in memory, then interpreted.
+While this is a non-issue in most applications whose bottleneck are IO/Network bound, you should be aware that traditional logging placed in handlers may yield better overall performance in specific cases.